Attorney for Patients Given the Wrong Medication

 The increase of pharmaceutical drug use has increased tremendously in recent years, which has unfortunately also led to an increased risk of medication errors.
 Doctors are prescribing, even over-prescribing, more medications to patients than ever before and sadly, larger numbers of medications are administered to the wrong patients.

 If you or a loved one’s life and health have been put at risk by being given medication that wasn’t meant for you, you are entitled to seek compensation from the parties responsible for your injuries and/or losses.
-Call the experienced medication error lawyers at Crowe & Mulvey, LLP today so we can help you to move towards recovery.
+Call the experiencedlawyers at Crowe & Harris, LLP today so we can help you to move towards recovery.

 Why You Need a Lawyer